dachosen1/How-Much-For-your-Airbnb/README.md

 2)    **Try different types of models:** Certain models have limitations I reached a point where each tuning improved the model performance by a marginal amount.
 I reached a point of diminishing returns for especially one method (Extreme Gradient Boosting), and I should have examined another idea.

-3)    **Look at more packages:** There are numerous packages such as h20, zip code, etc. that could have an impact on my model.
+3)    **Explore more packages:** There are numerous packages such as h20, zip code, etc. that could have an impact on my model.
 Those packages streamline the process of transforming variables, work with text, longitude, and latitude.

 4)    **Feature Engineering:** I didn't extract any insight from the amenities columns, but after observing some of the presentations, I realized that there was a lot of insight that could be derived from that column.